 Initial conversations established that for the budget to hand we could supply two 5 metre diameter roundhouse units, plus some carefully curated features that would provide the boutique effect they were looking for.
-We took the stock design and created a simple but efficient interior floorplan that facilitated an open-plan sleeping and dining / kitchenette, plus a generous en-suite shower room.
+I took the stock design and created a simple but efficient interior floorplan that facilitated an open-plan sleeping and dining / kitchenette, plus a generous en-suite shower room.

 Cabin Specifications

 Several roofing and exterior material options were available, from which Emily and Chris chose cedar for both the cladding and roof shingles, with anthracite-grey windows and doors, it's a popular combination and for good reason as they do look rather well side by side.
 Curvy structures do not lend themselves to wall radiators so underfloor heating was installed with touchscreen control, as well as LED ceiling, bedside lighting, sockets with USB ports, and a shower room with a 1200x900 shower enclosure, toilet & basin vanity unit, and a heated towel rail.
 The kitchenette includes a sink area, microwave combi oven, hob, extractor and integrated fridge... it's amazing what you can pack into a 5m circle!
-The interior was created from a combination of stock flooring, bathroom and kitchen unit choices, along with a bespoke bed and headboard feature.
+The interior was created from a combination of stock flooring, bathroom and kitchen unit choices, along with a bespoke hand-made bed and headboard feature.
 Outside, the cabin is finished with a natural oil and a fanned deck curves around each cabin creating a spacious outdoor area for patio furniture and a hot tub.

 Interiors